TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Configuration/UserTsconfig.rst

     Starting with TYPO3 version 13.0 user TSconfig from :file:`Configuration/user.tsconfig` is automatically included.

-In this file global :ref:`user TSconfig <usertsconfig>` can be stored.
+In this file global :ref:`user TSconfig <t3tsconfig:usertsconfig>` can be stored.
 It will be automatically included for the whole TYPO3 installation during build time.

 For details see